Phil81334/cod-hud-builder/README.md

 -account for when user uses colons on text elems [Done ~ 29-04-23] '¬' is a reserved program keyword now. if you wish to use it, then you need to do so in the generated file, not the program.

+ -button elem arg indentation in generated file

 Updated:
--button elem args for: (action, mouseEnter, mouseExit), now go on seperate lines you need to seperate each arg via the '~' symbol
+-button elem args for: (action, mouseEnter, mouseExit), now go on seperate lines [29-04-23] you need to seperate each arg via the '~' symbol

--save feature will now also store: text elem:
+-save feature will now also store: [29-04-23] text elem:
     visible
     textfont